RimshaAzmat/RimshaAzmat/README.md

 - Designed and implemented a CI/CD Pipeline using Jenkins for an application in AWS.

 ## Contact Me
-Feel free to reach out to me via [LinkedIn]([your_linkedin_profile](https://www.linkedin.com/in/rimsha-azmat-841951250/)) for collaboration, questions, or just to connect!
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/rimsha-azmat-841951250/) or email me at rimshaazmat6@gmail.com for collaboration, questions, or just to connect!

+Let's innovate together and build amazing things!

 Let's innovate together and build amazing things!